DevOpsDolapo/DevOps_Projects/PROJECT 2/Project2.md

 ![Alt text](Images/create_new_repository.jpg)

-### How to Push a local Git repository to a Remote Github repository
+### How to Push a Local Git repository to a Remote Github repository

 After creating a Github account and a new repository, we can push the local repository to the repository in Github by follwing these steps.